Meet the 2026 Committee

 Kira

-I'm the president and expeditions officer for 2025/26, alongside being an assistant instructor.
+I'm Kira and I'm the vice-president and expeditions officer for 2026/27, alongside being an assistant open water instructor.
 I learnt to dive with LUSAC back in 2023 as a fresher, and have since progressed to being a dive leader.
 I particularly enjoy planning trips for club members, and instructing, and my favourite diving has been along the south coast in Plymouth and Cornwall.
 Joining LUSAC has given me the opportunity to meet friends and mentors from all across the country, and it truly is a big family.

 Vice President